Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/renew-certificates.md

 Renew your certificates to prevent any interruption in communication between
 {{site.konnect_saas}} and any configured runtimes, or data planes.
 If a The following happens if a certificate expires and isn't replaced:
-* The runtime instance stops receiving configuration updates from the control plane.
+* The data plane node stops receiving configuration updates from the control plane.
-* The runtime instance stops sending [analytics](/konnect/analytics/) and usage data to the control plane.
+* The data plane node stops sending [analytics](/konnect/analytics/) and usage data to the control plane.
-* Each disconnected runtime instance uses cached configuration to continue proxying and routing traffic.
+* Each disconnected data plane node uses cached configuration to continue proxying and routing traffic.

 Depending on your setup, renewing certificates might mean bringing up a new data